The new case includes a complicated series of exchanges where three siblings intermixed their business and individual interests.

 Brother A paid $1,525,000 for a house in Paradise Valley, Arizona, in 2005.
 Together with his wife, Brother A obtained a $1,143,750 Wells Fargo bank loan after putting down $392,896.
 In addition, Brother B provided the couple with a $1.2 million construction loan secured by the Paradise Valley residence.

-The development credit reserves were utilized to construct a house and a different visitor house on the property.
-With Wells Fargo, the loans were refinanced twice.
-The terms stated that Wells Fargo’s approval was required for any transfers.
+The development credit reserves were utilizing to construct a house and a different visitor house on the property.
+With Wells Fargo, the loans were refinancing twice.
+The terms stated that Wells Fargo’s approval was require for any transfers.
 In addition, the borrower agreed in the deed of trust that the Paradise Valley property would serve as their primary residence for at least one year.

-In 2010, Brother B executed a quitclaim deed in which he gave Brother C, the taxpayer claiming the deduction in this instance, all of his interest in the property.
+In 2010, Brother B transferred his interest in the property to Brother C through a quitclaim deed.
 Wells Fargo was not asked to approve the transfer, and neither Brother C paid anything to Brother B.

 Even though he briefly resided in the guest house, Brother C never claimed the Paradise Valley property as his primary residence, with a few exceptions.
 Brother C deducted $66,354 from his federal income tax return for 2012 for mortgage interest paid on the Paradise Valley property—half of the total mortgage interest paid on the loan in 2012, as reported by Wells Fargo.
 The deduction was denied by the IRS.